blockchyp/developer-docs/docs/sdk-guide/index.rst

 These methods should be valid for terminal based transactions only and developers are required to set a transactionRef value for these transactions.
-Since the async methods return before a transaction response, the transaction ref can be used to look up a response.
+Since the async methods return before a transaction response, the transactionRef can be used to look up a response.

-SDK's should expose a method called **txStatus()** that can lookup a transaction by its id or transactionRef.
+SDK's should expose a method called **txStatus()** that can lookup a transaction by its ID or transactionRef.

 Developers can poll this method to determine the outcome of a transaction.
 SDK's developers are also encouraged to make use of language specific concurrency features